 Students enrolled in Moot Court may participate in external competitions; the particular external competitions available during each semester or year will vary.
 With the exception of students competing in the Honorary Round, each moot court member will participate in at least one external moot court competition per enrolled semester at either the national and regional level.
 Moot Court members will write or contribute to one or more appellate briefs per semester, and may participate in at least one appellate argument per semester.
 Per ABA Standard 310, in order to earn two credit hours per semester, each student must account for 90 hours of time.
 Participation in moot court provides hands-on experiential training for future lawyers.
 It also offers student development in prevailing over practical challenges that lawyers typically face in a modern legal practice.

 Sequence and Prerequisites: Required prerequisites for JD students: Law 609: Introduction to Legal Writing and Analysis and Law 610: Introduction to Advocacy.
 There are no required prerequisites for LLM students.
 While it is not required, Law 793: Advanced Legal Writing: Appellate Advocacy is highly recommended.

-Evaluation: The course will be evaluated on written work and oral presentations, including the appellate brief and final oral arguments.
+Evaluation: The course will be evaluated on written work, oral presentations, and providing assistance and feedback to other students enrolled in moot court during structured sessions and activities.
 The credit will be earned on a Satisfactory/Unsatisfactory basis.